pedroduaret/StopNN/README.md

 For the application of the neural network we will be using the [Keras framework](https://keras.io).
 We will be running it with the [TensorFlow](https://www.tensorflow.org) backend.

-The first step is installing these frameworks so they can be used.
+The first step is installing these frameworks (and a few other ones) so they can be used.

 We will be working primarily in a virtual environment and we will naturally be using root files for our samples, so it is necessary to install root with python support.
 Do not forget to run the `thisroot.sh` or `thisroot.csh` script (whichever is applicable to your shell) at the start of each session or else the root executables and libraries may not be found.